VictorMos2005/Metageno-Guerrero/README.md

 final_fig5
 ```

+###  When the paper is published, here it will appear the plot made by this code

 ## Mean relative abundance of the most prevalent bacterial and eukaryotic genera in rural and urban samples.

 #### Graph boxplots of EUKARYOTA